Welcome to Recovery From Grief!

 - Recovery from loss is achieved by a series of small and correct choices made by the Griever.

 - Recovery means feeling better.

 - Recovery is finding new meaning for living, without the fear of being hurt again.

 - Recovery is being able to enjoy fond memories without having them turn painful.

 - Recovery is acknowledging that it is perfectly all right to feel sad from time to time and to talk about those feelings no matter how those around you react.

 - Most importantly, recovery means acquiring the skills we should have been taught as a child.
 These skills allow us to deal with loss directly.

-Recovery From Grief LLC offers 1) a GRIEF SUPPORT GROUP program to adults for moving beyond loss and 2) a training program for adults desiring to present the GRIEF SUPPORT GROUP program to others.
+Recovery From Grief LLC offers 1) a GRIEF SUPPORT GROUP program to adults for moving beyond loss and 2) a ONE on ONE PROGRAM for individual adults desiring a private setting.
 To learn more, click here.